choresh/PspRouter/README.md

 - PostgreSQL with pgvector extension
 - OpenAI API key

+### 🏗️ **3-Project Architecture Benefits**
+This solution uses a clean 3-project architecture, providing:
+- **Separation of Concerns**: Clear boundaries between business logic, application, and tests
+- **Reusability**: Library can be used by other applications or packaged as NuGet package
+- **Testability**: Isolated testing of core business logic
+- **Maintainability**: Easier to maintain and extend individual components
+- **Deployment Flexibility**: Application can be deployed independently
+- **Professional Structure**: Industry-standard .NET solution organization

 ### 🏗️ **Generic Host Benefits**
-This application uses .NET Generic Host, providing:
+The application uses .NET Generic Host, providing:
 - **Automatic Dependency Injection**: Services are automatically registered and managed
 - **Configuration Management**: JSON + environment variables with hierarchical config
 - **Structured Logging**: Built-in logging with multiple providers